-The University of Mississippi Institutional Biosafety Committee (IBC) oversees The IBC oversees compliance with university, local, state, and federal regulations governing biological safety and security, in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules.
+The University of Mississippi Institutional Biosafety Committee (IBC) oversees compliance with university, local, state, and federal regulations governing biological safety and security, in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules.
 Oversight areas include:

 - Recombinant DNA

 - Agents that are potentially infectious for humans, animals or plants